uPHP has several special arrays that are populated automatically before the script is run:

-$_SERVER - provides information about the server and script
+$_SERVER - Information about the server and script

-$_GET - provides an array of get parameters passed to the script - this is only applicable for scripts run from the web interface, not from telnet or cron.
-The maximum number of get parameters is 7, and the maximum length of each parameter is 32 bytes.
+$_GET - Parameters passed to the script - this is only applicable for scripts run from the web interface, not from telnet or cron.
+The maximum number of GET parameters is 7, and the maximum length of each parameter is 32 bytes.

-$_POST - provides an array of all POST variables which were submitted to the HTTP script - this can be used to save multiple parameters from a web form
+$_POST - Variables submitted to the HTTP script.
+This can be used to save multiple parameters from a web form.

-$_GLOBALS - an array of system-wide global variables that can be used as a shared memory area between scripts.
+$_GLOBALS - System-wide global variables that can be used as a shared memory area between scripts.
 This is only cleared upon a reboot.

-Note: This is different from the PHP $GLOBALS - this is truly global and accessible across scripts. $GLOBALS does not exist in uPHP - instead use the global keyword to reference a global script variable.
+Note: This is different from the PHP $GLOBALS - this is truly global and accessible across scripts. $GLOBALS does not exist in uPHP - instead use $_GLOBALS['key_name'] to reference a global script variable.

-$_SESSION - session variables can be defines here and will be persistent for any web session using a SESSID cookie
+$_SESSION - Variables defined here are persistent for any web session using a SESSID cookie

-$_COOKIES - cookie data can be defined and access here, to be passed back to the browser
+$_COOKIES - Cookie data defined to be accessed or passed back to the browser